Meenakshi531/Twitter--Analytics--Dashboard/README.md

 Data Analysis:
 - Analyzing trends in daily impressions and engagement metrics.
 - Assessing the effectiveness of different media types (e.g., tweets containing media versus those without).
-Design Proficiency: Developing visuals that are both accessible and visually appealing.

 ## Feedback and Evidence
 - The dashboard received positive feedback for its clarity and comprehensive nature.
 Stakeholders commended its effectiveness in presenting actionable insights.